- Music and lyrics by: Jane Siberry

 - Written by: Sadie Berlin, Alexandra Lainfiesta, Alon Nashman

 From the iconic and eclectic songbook of Jane Siberry springs this celebration of freedom which chronicles the transformation of two teens in the early 80’s.
-We are in an Ontario farm community near Chatham, last stop in the Underground Railroad.
-Rosi, a 15 year old being raised by a single mom on a small farm, is an exuberant, imaginative young person, intoxicated by the natural world of colours, plants and animals.
-When Miguel, a child of migrant farm workers from Guatemala, arrives at school Rosi senses a kindred spirit.
-Miguel’s alter ego Mimi makes a full-flowering appearance when the gang of friends and frenemies who populate their life head to the beach on Lake Erie.
-Their teachers include a closeted gay man, who revels in teaching Shakespeare’s gender bending plays experientially, and a Black woman descended from Mary Ann Shadd, a leader of the Black community which settled in the region in the 1850’s, who sees disturbing similariities between the plight of her forebears and Miguel/Mimi’s family.
-Moving through the seasons of one year, When I Was A Boy traces the life changing relationships and realizations which form these young people and transform a community.
+The story takes place in an Ontario farm community near Chatham, last stop in the Underground Railroad.
+Rosi, a 15 year old being raised by a single mom on a small farm, is an exuberant, imaginative young person, obsessed with hockey and intoxicated by the natural world of colours, plants and animals.
+When Mimi, a child of migrant farm workers from Guatemala, arrives at school Rosi senses a kindred spirit.
+Shy at first, Mimi makes a full-flowering appearance when the gang of friends who populate their life heads to the beach on Lake Erie.
+Their teachers include a closeted gay man, who revels in teaching Shakespeare’s gender bending plays experientially, and a Black woman descended from Mary Ann Shadd, a leader of the Black community which settled in the region in the 1850’s, who sees disturbing similariities between the plight of her forebears and Mimi’s family.
+Moving through the seasons of one year, Mimi on the Beach traces the life changing relationships and realizations which form these young people and transform a community.

 Sadie Berlin, co-Writer